 India is now the final user of the type, after an uncertain start.
 It took BAC more than 10 years to get the Indian Air Force to make their initial order, which was finally signed in late 1978.
 This was a large order for 130 aircraft, 35 to be built in the UK and the remainder to be licence built in India by Hindustan Aeronautics Ltd (HAL).
 Initial training was also carried out in the UK with the RAF Jaguar OCU.
 14 Squadron were the first to form in July 1979, becoming fully operational in September 1980, followed by 5, 16, 6 and 27 Squadrons.
 The early Indian Jaguar Internationals (or 'Shamsher' as they are named in Indian service) were equipped as per RAF Jaguars, but the unreliable NAVWASS was soon upgraded to the DARIN inertial navigation system.
 Several aircraft were also upgraded with a French-built Agave radar in the nose and Sea Eagle air-to-surface missile capability for maritime strike purposes.
 Since then the type has followed a similar upgrade path to the RAF Jaguars, with DARIN II including further improved navigation kit, HUD and MFDs, HOTAS and improved RWR.
 The radar-equipped Jaguar IMs have had Israeli-built Elta 2032 radars installed also.

 Combat operations have been limited, with Shamshers taking part in recce sorties during peace keeping operations over Sri Lanka from 1987 to 1990 and a limited number of bombing sorties against invading Pakistani-backed militia in the 1999 Kargil War (Operation Vijay).
-In common with other types in Indian service the Jaguar has seen unusually high attrition due to various flavours of accident; however it is a well liked type and HAL's continued manufacture of new Jaguars indicates just how useful an asset it is considered to be.
+In common with other types in Indian service the Jaguar has seen unusually high attrition due to various flavours of accident; however it is a well liked type and HAL's continued manufacture of new Jaguars after other operators had retired the type indicates just how useful an asset it is considered to be.
 It is highly likely that the type's nuclear strike capability has also been an important consideration.
 In exercises IAF maritime strike Jaguars have even successfully 'sunk' a US aircraft carrier - no mean feat.
-The latest DARIN III upgrades, currently in progress, include further improvements to navigation including GPS and ILS, and also a better autopilot and data recorder along with the addition of radar to some airframes.
+The latest DARIN III upgrades included further improvements to navigation including GPS and ILS, and also a better autopilot and data recorder along with the addition of radar to some airframes.
 Over the years, however, the Shamshers have become heavier and the 'Fat Cat' was identified as needing more powerful engines.
-An improved Adour (as mentioned above) was trialled but it now looks like India will be buying an entirely new Honeywell engine to upgrade its Jaguar fleet to enable it to fly on well into the next decade.
-With the Indian Jaguars having now surpassed the RAF's 33 years of service, hopefully they will make it to 40 and - who knows - perhaps even to 50!
+An improved Adour (as mentioned above) was trialled but came to nothing, and after news that India would be buying an entirely new Honeywell F125N engine to upgrade its Jaguar fleet, the whole idea has been canned due to cost and timescales; the type is due to being a phased withdrawal from 2023.

 |First flight||1 Oct 1972||28 Mar 1973||Jan 1996?||Sep 1998?|